2022 PDC Pro Tour

-The 2022 PDC Pro Tour is the next series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
+The 2022 PDC Pro Tour was a series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
 Players Championships and European Tour events are the events that make up the Pro Tour.
-There will be thirty Players Championship events and thirteen PDC European Tour events, and after the split format last year, the Challenge and Development Tours will return as one big tour, rather than a UK/European split tour.
+There were thirty Players Championship events and thirteen PDC European Tour events, and after the split format last year, the Challenge and Development Tours returned as one big tour, rather than a UK/European split tour.

 Prize money

 The prize money for the Players Championship events rose from 2021 levels, with each event having a prize fund of £100,000.

 This is how the prize money is divided:

 PDC Tour Card

 128 players are granted Tour Cards, which enables them to participate in all Players Championships events, the UK Open and qualifiers for all European Tour and select televised events.

 Tour cards

 The 2022 Tour Cards are awarded to: